 The Bank of England has named Mark Carney as its next governor.
 This is an unusual move as Carney is a Canadian and currently the governor of the Central Bank of Canada.
-It is unprecedented in the more than 300 years of the Bank of England for its head to come from outside the British Isles.
-However, unusual times necessitate unusual moves, as the monetarists are taking over the world.
+It is unprecedented in the more than 300 years of the Bank of England for its head to

 As the post-Second World War economic machines are about to grind to a halt, the monetarists have stepped forward to claim the limelight.
 They control the printing presses and they won’t hesitate to flood the world with digital money in the name of economic stimulus.
 Carney will be joining this elite club of monetarists, who are the last hope of the sagging developed nations.
 Strangely or not, most of the members of the elite club of monetarists are ex-Goldman Sachs executives.